TheMajorTechie/HelmHUD/_posts/2024-02-03-Getting-Started-With-PicoW.md

 * You'll need to add the two following environment variables if they aren't already present in order to use the above instructions:
    * ``PICO_SDK_PATH`` = ``C:\Program Files\Raspberry Pi\Pico SDK v1.5.1\pico-sdk``
    * ``PICO_EXAMPLES_PATH`` = ``%userprofile%\Documents\Pico-v1.5.1\pico-examples``

+* You must add "set(PICO_BOARD pico_w)" to your CMakeLists as well to avoid any weirdness.